 To receive the ProComp incentive for a PDU, you must be in ProComp and you must register online.
 Earning a ProComp incentive pay for a PDU project is entirely voluntary.
 Participating in a PDU is optional and there is no limit on the number of PDUs an educator may earn each school year.

 Professional Development Units have 3 components – Study, Demonstration, and Reflection which are completed in 3 to 9 months during the school year.
 The action research project involves study of a topic that will benefit student growth, demonstrating the implementation of the best instructional practices and reflecting on learning, change in practice and student performance.

+Any DPS staff who has successfully completed and earned PDU credits will receive a certificate of completion (each worth 45 contact hours) recognized by Colorado Department of Education when renewing a professional license.
 ProComp employees are eligible for a base building salary increase for completing a PDU each school year from the 1st through the 14th year of credited service in DPS.
 ProComp employees who are beyond the 14th year of credited service are eligible for a bonus (2% of index) for each completed PDU.
 PDUs are not paid are chronologically banked and scheduled by payroll for future PDU payments.
 PDUs do not expire.
 An employee may only be paid an incentive for one earned PDU each school year.